- What do you mean by data?

-There are two general types of data held by the Data Centre: microdata; and aggregate data.
+There are two general types of data held by Data Services: microdata; and aggregate data.

 are machine-readable survey data that can be imported into a statistical software package (eg. SPSS, SAS) and manipulated for investigation and analysis.
 They are the raw material out of which social and economic statistics are produced.
 With these data, the researcher produces the specific tables, graphs or charts necessary for his/her research.